ESGF/esgf-qc/README.md

 ├── cchecker.py  # CLI Entry Point (outside core package)
 ├── pyproject.toml  # Registers available plugins dynamically
 └── requirements.txt  # Dependencies
+**Note:** The checks in the `/checks` directory are not exhaustive and new checks might be added as needed.